Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/Workflow.md

 These tell me _“what the compiler did to this code.”_

 ### Step 3 — **Correlate by region**

-Use debug line info to map Caliper regions ↔ source lines ↔ remark entries.
+Mmap Caliper regions ↔ source lines ↔ remark entries.
 That lets you ask:

 > “This region got faster from -O2→-O3; what new remarks appeared or disappeared?”